 Despite the advantages and utility of the 6MWT, there are drawbacks to the administration and interpretation of the test in routine practice.
-First, the office or clinic layout must provide an environment-typically a hallway of adequate length (generally 10 to 30 metres) where an individual can walk uninterrupted without disrupting normal clinic workflows.
-Second, the time and associated costs required for the test can be significant as best practice generally calls for at least one practice test to familiarize the user with the protocol, followed by one hour of rest, and then followed by a second test, which generally yields a more accurate result.3,4,5,6
+First, the office or clinic layout must provide an environment - typically a hallway - of adequate length (generally 10 to 30 meters) where an individual can walk uninterrupted without disrupting normal clinic workflows.
+Second, the time and associated costs required for the test can be significant, as best practice normally calls for at least one practice test to familiarize the user with the protocol, followed by an hour rest, then followed by a second test that generally yields a more accurate result.